martinjansa/TDDKata/template/readme.txt

 The default project environment for a single task of the TDD Kata.

-The TDD Kata is inspired by the http://osherove.com/tdd-kata-1/ and the C++ and CPPUnit is used for the TDD tests.
+Copy this directory and modify the StringCalculator*.* file with the implementation of the calculator class and tests.

 To compile both application and tests and run the tests call the command:
     make